-Throughout the years we have had an high success rate for Dall sheep.
+Throughout the years we have had a good success rate for Dall sheep.
 Having an area with one of the best Dall sheep populations in the state, we have developed the knowledge and expertise to get where the sheep are.
 Many non-hunting days have been cut from the hunt because of the ability to land our airplanes in key locations high in the mountains where the camps are located.

 Be prepared for high altitudes and fairly steep slopes on a sheep hunt.
 Hunts are planned as carefully as possible, and care is taken to try and stay out of unsafe conditions, and our clients are not pushed beyond reasonable capabilities.
 That being said, it is important to be in as good physical condition as possible before coming hunting.
 Although we try our best to make each hunt as short a hike as possible, game is unpredictable and one must be able to cover some country without becoming incapacitated.